What are the Penalties and Surcharges for Not Paying VAT to HMRC on Time?

 Be aware that a director can, in some circumstances, be made personally liable for an employees ‘wrongdoing’ if sufficient care has not been taken to monitor and control the employee.
 This situation would be aggravated if the company was insolvent or the director should reasonably have known that the company would end up in an insolvent liquidation.

-If you have substantial VAT penalties and you are having trouble paying corporation tax, or you cannot pay PAYE or VAT, your company may be insolvent, so call 08000 746 757 to speak to a specialist consultant who can help.
+If you have substantial HMRC penalties and you are having trouble paying corporation tax, or you cannot pay PAYE or VAT, your company may be insolvent, so call 08000 746 757 to speak to a specialist consultant who can help.